-Now the main application thread that accepts incoming TCP connections can start a thread to handle each one:
+Now, the main application thread that accepts incoming TCP connections can start a thread to handle with each client:

-For each accepted TCP connection a new thread is started to deal in exclusivity with that client's requests made through the connected socket, and sending back the replies.
-As part of the dialogue between the client application and the server thread, when the client has no more requests, it somehow requests the server to end the connection and the thread will be terminated.
+For each accepted TCP connection, a new thread is started to deal in exclusivity with that client's requests, made through the connected socket, and sending back the replies.
+As part of the dialogue between the client application and the server thread, when the client has no more requests, it will somehow request the server to end the connection and the thread will be terminated.

-Reading a writing through a connection
+Reading a writing through a TCP connection

-Dealing with data transfer through TCP connections is somewhat different from sending and receiving data carried inside UDP datagrams.
-At first glance, it's more straightforward because bytes can be directly read and written and TCP ensures they flow efficiently and reliably.
+Dealing with data transfer through TCP connections is somewhat different from sending and receiving data carried by UDP datagrams.
+At first glance, it's more straightforward because bytes can be directly read and written, and TCP ensures they flow efficiently and reliably.

-Yet, this byte flow presents some challenges to network applications.
+Nevertheless, this reliable bytes' flow presents some challenges to network applications.

-UDP applications are required to be synchronized with datagram granularity only (each send must match one receive in the counterpart and vice-versa).
+UDP applications are required to be synchronized with datagram granularity only (meaning each send must match one receive in the counterpart and viceversa).
 The number of bytes transported by each datagram is not required to be known prior to the reception.
 After receiving the UDP datagram, the receiver learns its size.